Murder of Tupac Shakur

 On September 7, 1996, at 11:15 p.m.
 (PDT), Tupac Shakur, a 25-year-old American rapper, was shot in a drive-by shooting in Paradise, Nevada.
 The shooting occurred when the car carrying Shakur was stopped at a red light at East Flamingo Road and Koval Lane.
-Shakur was struck by four rounds fired from a .40-calibre Glock: two in the chest, one in the arm, and one in the thigh.
-The driver, Marion "Suge" Knight, was grazed by a bullet in the shooting.
-Shakur died from his injuries six days later, on September 13, 1996.
+Shakur was struck by four rounds fired from a .40-caliber Glock 22 pistol — two in the chest, one in the arm and one in the thigh.
+The driver, Death Row Records executive Suge Knight, was struck in the head by bullet fragments.
+Shakur died from his injuries six days later.